K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

  -   **Instance** : Maximum number of instance  <br>
  -  **Route Port** : Reserved route port number <br>

-4. Click the "Proced" button on the confirmation pop-up to view the newly created organization on the Organization Management page.
+4. Click the "Proced" button on the confirm pop-up to view the newly created organization on the Organization Management page.
 ![2-3-1-3]
 ![2-3-1-4]
      > 3.2.1.1.1.1-3 Screen appears when creating the first new organization for the account.
 Click “Create New Organization” when creating an organization afterward.